cmulders/Leaflet.UrlView/README.md

 Most major browsers (IE10+).
 [Can I Use?](http://caniuse.com/#feat=history)

 ## Usage
-Just include the `Map.UrlView.js` file from the `src/` dir in your page and set the `urlView` options of the map:
+Just include the `Map.UrlView.js` file from the `src/` dir in your page and set the `urlView` option of the map:
 ```js
 var map = L.map('map', {
     center: [51.505, -0.09],